contact@consultdmw.com

 Understandng Style Properties

-To investigate the properties of a style, let’s start with the Normal style of the body text in our document:
+To investigate the properties of a style, start with the Normal style of the body text in our document:

 1. Click to insert the editing cursor anywhere within one of the paragraphs of text